-- 17. There are instances where the Director General may, upon request in writing allow registered persons to issue simplified tax invoice to their customers in accordance with section 33(2) of the GST Act 201X.
+- 17. There are instances where the Director General may, upon request in writing allow registered persons to issue simplified tax invoice to their customers in accordance with section 33(3) of the GST Act 2014.
 Issuance of this invoice normally involves retailers who generate large volume of invoices such as hypermarkets, mini markets, restaurants, beauty salons, petrol kiosks, motor workshops and other point of sales outlets. - 18.
 A simplified tax invoice can be issued regardless of any sales amount and can take the form of an invoice, receipt, voucher or any other similar document provided it contains the particulars approved by the Director General.
-For instance, a registered person applies to the Director General to allow him to omit from the full tax invoice the following prescribed particulars: - (a) the name and address of the recipient; and - (b) the price and tax for each item to be shown separately.
+For instance, a registered person applies to the Director General to allow him to omit from the full tax invoice the following prescribed particulars: - (a) the words "Tax Invoice" - (b) the name and address of the recipient; and - (c) the price and tax for each item to be shown separately.